farm-ng/amiga-dev-kit/website/docs/dashboard/fw_updates.md

 This means that going forward you will be able to wirelessly update your amiga dashboard applications from the touchscreen.
 The OTA update method is available starting with release: [amiga-dash-v0.1.1](https://github.com/farm-ng/amiga-dev-kit/releases/tag/amiga-dash-v0.1.1).

-For dashboards with earlier versions of the firmware, one additional wired update is required to get to v0.1.1.
+For dashboards with earlier versions of the firmware, one additional wired update is required to get to v0.1.1 or later.
 So make sure you have your [**debug cable**](./../debug_cable/) handy before proceeding with the following firmware update steps.
 If you don't have one, reach out to us using one of the options on our [**For Developers**](https://farm-ng.com/pages/for-developers) page.